 New in GLD Premier 2010 is the Settings dropdown menu.
 From this menu, users can enter general company and contact information that is repopulated in the various Information tabbed panels throughout the program.
-In addition, users have the option of loading in their own logo for inclusion in many of the reports that GLD produces.
-These custom logos enhance the professional image a designer presents to clients.
+This feature is available in the Premier Edition of the program.